 There is ever-increasing awareness of the chemicals and allergens we come into contact with every day, particularly if you or a member of your family has asthma or allergies.
 We created the asthma & allergy friendly® Certification Program to help you improve your indoor environment by identifying products and services that can help to reduce allergens and create a healthier home environment.

-But what is it that makes some HVAC/furnace filters better for the indoor environment than others, and where do we draw the line to decide to certify a HVAC/furnace filter as asthma & allergy friendly® ?
+But what is it that makes some in-car cabin air filters better for the indoor environment than others, and where do we draw the line to decide to certify a in-car cabin air filter as asthma & allergy friendly® ?
 We hope that the questions below will clarify this.
 Let us know if you have more questions!

 Why do we certify car cabin filters?